Work

 Functional Description

-In order to provide for the growing family’s needs, the home offers three bedrooms, a master suite with ensuite and walk-in closet, a den space on the second floor where future teenagers can retreat, a lower level playroom for young kids to play that also serves as a guest room made possible with ample storage and a murphy bed.
+To provide for the growing family’s needs, the home offers three bedrooms, a master suite with ensuite and walk-in closet, a den space on the second floor where future teenagers can retreat, a lower level playroom for young kids to play that also serves as a guest room made possible with ample storage and a murphy bed.
 The main floor open concept will connect the family while providing flexibility to reconfigure for larger formal dinner parties.
-The stair opening above the library area will permit light penetration and natural ventilation.
+The stair opening above the library will permit light penetration and natural ventilation.
 Carefully placed windows will also grant natural light.
 A second-floor laundry room and washroom are designed to provide separate use of each fixture without preventing access to the other fixtures.

 Material and Design Features